stites/stites.io/_posts/_scala-traits-0.md

 the exact same way.
 However you can declare definitions, properties, or methods in both the concrete and the abstract.
 Even alongside each other!

-Traits declared, but not defined are implicitly defined as abstract:
+Methods declared, but not defined are implicitly defined as abstract:

     trait Foo {
       def bar(x: String)     // abstract definition